Entanglement in BF theory II: Edge-modes: Entanglement from the replica path integral

 \subsubsection{On extracting universal features:}

 Some comments are in order regarding our main result, \Cref{eq:EE-replica-full}.
 In odd dimensions we have a universal subleading correction given by

 In even dimensions, however, the log term

 spoils the universality of the $\log\abs{\det\bbK}$ as rescalings of the cutoff result in constant shifts of $\ee$.
 Under general arguments, there is nothing that prohibits $\log$ contributions to the entanglement entropy in even dimensions and, indeed, here we find such a contribution.
 The coefficient of this $\log$ is a potentially universal piece of data, but in fact it depends on the geometry of the entangling surface through its heat kernel coefficient.
 On top of this, throughout the paper we had been neglectful of terms proportional to the Euler characteristic, \(\upchi(\pd\aent)\).
 The main reason is that, while topological, they ultimately arise (or can be absorbed into) ambiguities in the edge theory path integral measure and so are non-universal.
 This non-universality is reflected in the entropy: the Euler characteristic can be recast as the integral of a local quantity, through the generalized Gauss--Bonnet theorem.
-Nevertheless, it was explained in \cite{Grover:2011fa} that a generalization of the Kitaev--Preskill / Levin--Wen protocol \cite{kitaev2006topological,Levin:2006zz} is possible in higher dimensions with an explicit construction in $d=4$.
+Nevertheless, it was explained in \cite{Grover:2011fa} that a generalization of the Kitaev--Preskill--Levin--Wen protocol \cite{kitaev2006topological,Levin:2006zz} is possible in higher dimensions.
 By this, it is meant that one can decompose the entangling surface, \(\pd\aent\), into pieces, \(\pd\aent_i\) of specific geometry.
 Then one can consider a linear combination of entanglement entropies across \(\pd\aent_i\), such that, when surgered together, the locally integrated contributions to the entropy cancel out.
-The upshot is that we expect, through such a construction, one can extract in all dimensions the topological entanglement entropy: \begin{empheq}[box=\obox]{equation} \tee=-\frac{1}{2}\qty(\b_p(\pd\aent)+\b_{d-p-1}(\pd\aent))\log\abs{\det\bbK}~, \end{empheq} although we do not do so in this paper.
+We expect, through such a construction, one can extract in all odd dimensions the topological entanglement entropy: \begin{empheq}[box=\obox]{equation} \tee=-\frac{1}{2}\qty(\b_p(\pd\aent)+\b_{d-p-1}(\pd\aent))\log\abs{\det\bbK}~, \end{empheq} although we do not do so in this paper.
+In even dimensions the existence of the logarithm of the length scale of $\pd\aent$ makes local subtraction schemes subtle, although judicious schemes may still exist.
+Let us comment on this now.